-BONN, Germany (Landscapes News) — Mounting threats to the global ecosystem under pressures from population growth and commodity demands make economic incentives a vital component of environmental conservation.
+BONN, Germany (Landscape News) — Mounting threats to the global ecosystem under pressures from population growth and commodity demands make economic incentives a vital component of environmental conservation.

 One practice that has emerged over the past 20 years, Payments for Environmental Services (PES), involves assigning value through financial incentives paid to farmers and land owners for managing their land so it provides an ecological service.
 Remunerated services typically include carbon sequestration, watershed management, or biodiversity protection.

 New research published in Nature Sustainability journal from the Center for International Forestry Research (CIFOR) and partners suggests that due to shortcuts in design and execution, PES programs may in practice work less effectively than they could, lowering their capacity to provide the right incentives, and restricting their impact on conservation efforts.

 “Naturally enough, due to differences in contexts, priorities and goals, PES programs vary in design and execution,” said Sven Wunder, principal economist with CIFOR.
 “While we recognize variations in strategy will always exist, we note that PES designers often take impractical shortcuts, oversimplifying circumstances, leading to deficiencies in execution, and thus probably in impact.”

 One shortcoming often relates to fears among PES regulation enforcers in applying fines and penalties for not meeting agreed goals, the researchers led by CIFOR and Canada’s University of Waterloo discovered.

 “Less than a matter of problems with complex biophysical monitoring or prohibitive transaction costs, we believe enforcement is often a politically sensitive question, the paper titled “From principles to practice in paying for nature’s services” states.